PrevailUgah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task6-script that creates a new local variable.
 Task7-script that creates a new global variable.
 Task8-script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+Task9-script that prints the result of POWER divided by DIVIDE, followed by a new line.